 fi

-echo "${SHOW_DURATION}${file}" >> background.xml
+echo "${SHOW_DURATION} ${file} " >> background.xml

-echo "${TRANSITION_DURATION}${file}" >> background.xml
+echo "${TRANSITION_DURATION} ${file} " >> background.xml

 done

-" >> background.xml
+echo "${first} " >> background.xml

 echo "" >> background.xml